jhagruppen/jQuery.carousel/README.md

 	control: 'carousel-nav', //id of navigation
 	transdur: 1000, //duration for transition
 	time: 500' //time for each slide visible
-	fadeOut: 'fade-out', //class name for fade out
+	out: 'fade-out', //class name for fade out
-	fadeIn: 'fade-in', //class name for fade in
+	in: 'fade-in', //class name for fade in
 	active: 'active', //class name for active slide in navigation
 	prev: 'Prev', //label for previous link
 	prevId: 'carousel-prev', //id for prev wrapping element